bilalze/PETL4SD/README.md

 # PETL4SD
-Real time pedestrian pose estimation, tracking and localization for social distancing.
+Real time pedestrian pose estimation, tracking and localization for social distancing.<br>
-\\To do:
+To do:<br>
-\\Add code
+Add code